FlyChou/learngit/readme.txt

 nihao
-i am a newer to git
+i am a newer to git, by fz